How to Design an Effective Captive Insurance Program: Unlocking Post-Pandemic Benefits

 What range of risks and coverage can captive insurance programs encompass?

-Captive insurance programs have a broad scope, often covering property damage, public and product liability, professional indemnity, employee benefits, and even some non-traditional risks such as cyber threats, supply chain. commercial market disruptions, risk financing and business interruption.
+Captive insurance programs have a broad scope, often covering property damage, public and product liability, professional indemnity, employee benefits, and even some non-traditional risks, such as cyber threats, supply chain disruptions, commercial market disruptions, risk financing, and business interruption.

 How does the valuation of premiums using an actuarial approach contribute to the integrity of captive insurance programs, and why is it vital?

 Valuing premiums using an actuarial approach ensures that rates are competitive and reflect captive managers’ actual risk.
-This is essential as is investment income and it helps maintain the financial health of the captive, ensuring adequate reserve levels and preventing potential insolvency, while also satisfying regulatory requirements.
+This is essential, as is investment income, which helps maintain the captive's financial health by ensuring adequate reserve levels and preventing potential insolvency, while also satisfying regulatory requirements.